Xyaren/homeassistant-magentatv/README.md

 - Autodiscovery of media receivers within the local network
 - See current (TV) playing status
 - Manual setup of a media receiver via host/ip and port
+- Send button Presses to the receiver (remote control via Homeassistant service) Check out the service `magentatv.send_key`
+- Configurable listen/advertised address and port used for receiving events (for runing in Docker or NAT situations)
+- MediaPlayer controls like play/pause/mute/volume/on/off

 ### Planned
-- Configurable Port Range (For HA in Docker)
-- Send Button Presses to the receiver (Remote Control via Homeassistant Service)
-- Add MediaPlayer Controls like play/pause/mute etc
-- Support more models
+- Support more device models
 - Detect if App (Youtube/Prime/Netflix() is currently active on the receiver
 - (Unknwon if possible) Start apps like Youtube/Netflix from Homeassistant